 One of the best fans we have come across is the Lasko Cyclone pedestal fan that produces enough noise to drown the annoying noise and at the same time effectively ventilates the house.

-White noise machines are also highly effective at drowning the noise from the neighbors.
+White noise machines are also highly effective at drowning noise.
 If you can afford it, you should get one.
 Wondering which is the best to go for?
 I have tried the Lectrofan white noise sound machine that is highly affordable and comes with over 20 unique non-looping white noise sounds.

-When using it, ensure the white noise machine is not too loud that your neighbors can hear it and annoy them.
+When using it, ensure the machine is not too loud that your neighbors can hear it and annoy them.

 Insulate the floor